 For those employees and students who wish to carry out their breastfeeding goals after returning to work or study, Stanford seeks to provide an accommodating and supportive environment.
-Stanford's lactation program offers resources and support to help make your transition back to work easier (see Administrative Guide Memo 2.2.5: Requesting a Lactation Accommodation and GAP 5.9.1 Pregnancy, Childbirth, Adoption and Lactation: Policy).
+Stanford's lactation program offers resources and support to help make your transition back to work easier (see Administrative Guide Memo 2.2.5: Requesting a Lactation Accommodation and Graduate Academic Policies & Procedures 5.9.1: Pregnancy, Childbirth, Adoption and Lactation: Policy).

 Here are a few tips to support your lactation journey upon your return to work or study.